Kara Alongi tweeted "There is somone in my hour ecall 911" before disappearing Sunday

 A New Jersey teenager who disappeared Sunday after posting a Twitter message asking followers to call 911 was “found safe and unharmed” Tuesday, police said Wednesday.

-"There is somone in my hour ecall 911," she posted on Twitter at 6:20 p.m.
+Kara Alongi, 16, generated big buzz on social media when she tweeted, “There is somone in my hour ecall 911” at 6:20 p.m.
 Sunday before she went missing.
-It is believed she meant "someone in my house, call 911."
+It is believed she meant “someone in my house, call 911.”

-But the teen's post drew national attention, with several people posting her photo in hope of locating her, as well as broader speculation about what may have transpired
+The teen’s online post drew national attention, with several people posting her photo in hope of finding her, as well as broader speculation about what may have happened.

 “A girl named kara got kidnapped tonight in my town. if you ALL could RT this, that’d be amazing,” said Twitter user “Joshua,” whose user name is @chommikk.
 “RT” means “retweet,” or forward the message.